GCC Math & English Placement

 Placement Test Schedule

-To schedule your placement test please contact a counselor before you make a $22 (non-refundable fee) payment and schedule your test.
+To schedule your placement test, please contact a counselor or academic advisor before you make a $22 (non-refundable fee) payment and schedule your test.

-Click Here to Request for Virtual Counseling Services
+Request for Virtual Counseling or Academic Advisement Services

-Click on one of the links below to schedule your placement test on the dates available.
-Because of Covid-19 Protocols each test date can only accommodate 3 (three) students per testing session.
+After speaking to a counselor or academic advisor and making payment, click on one of the links below to schedule your placement test on the dates available.
+Due to Covid-19 protocols, each test date can only accommodate 6 (six) students per testing session.